Lakes and Rivers

 - Water Reports by County - Reports on waterbodies in New York organized by county

 - Water Quality Management Planning Programs - Information about current and past funding available through section 604(b) of the Clean Water Act.

-- Meet the Hudson River - An introduction to a river with abundant and diverse natural resources.
+- Hudson River - An introduction to a river with abundant and diverse natural resources.